 One of the key findings was that the rise in video consumption on smartphones is seen as the most important change in viewer habits.
-This week, we sat down with Allen Klosowski, SVP of the Advanced Solutions Group at SpotX, to learn more about this trend.
+This week, we sat down with Allen Klosowski, SVP of Advanced Solutions Group at SpotX, to learn more about this trend.

-Q. What factors are contributing to the rise of smartphone video streaming?
+What factors are contributing to the rise of smartphone video streaming?

-A. The first is that the amount and variety of video content available on smartphones have increased significantly.
+The first is that the amount and variety of video content available on smartphones have increased significantly.
 A few years ago, video content on mobile was mostly short-form, or available only for subscribers of a major video provider like Netflix.
 Today, nearly every major broadcaster, programmer and MVPD is offering live, linear & video-on-demand content optimized for the smartphone interface.

 Mobile data connections have also become faster and cheaper over the last several years.
 Most mobile carriers in the U.S. now offer unlimited data plans so users are free to stream when they want to without incurring hefty overage charges.

 The trend toward large, high-definition smartphone screens also plays a role.
 For example, the screen on the first smartphone was not much larger than a business card, but Android has since led the shift toward larger screens which are much better-suited to watching video.